Best 8K TVs 2024: best buys and everything you need to know about 8K

 Picking up one of the best 8K TVs on the market means you're ready to experience the very best possible viewing experience of modern times – you get four times the pixels than the now-standard 4K, together with cutting-edge panel tech.

 The likes of Samsung, Sony and LG are bringing us some of the very best 8K models right now, but they also come with a premium price tag attached.
-If you’re looking for something more affordable, head to our guide for the best TVs under £1000 – while there are no 8K TVs in that list, there are some very high-end 4Ks that are not far off the quality that we're describing here.
+So if you’re looking for something more affordable, head to our guide for the best TVs under £1000 – while there are no 8K TVs in that list, there are some great 4K models.

 T3 Top Picks